3 - Chromosome Variation

-During synapsis, the two pairs of homologous chromosomes (four total chromosome) that include two individual chromosomes that have suffered a reciprocal translocation attempt to synapse.
-Because of the reciprocal translocation, the four chromosomes form an unusual structure called a translocation cross.
+During synapsis, the two pairs of homologous chromosomes (four total chromosomes) that include two individual chromosomes that have suffered a reciprocal translocation attempt to synapse.
+Because of the reciprocal translocation, the four chromosomes synapse to form a translocation cross (see figure 3.10).

-For example, suppose a translocation cross is produced from a normal copy of chromosome 5, a normal copy of chromosome 13, and two translocation chromosomes in which chromosomes 5 and 13 have undergone a reciprocal translocation.
+For example, suppose a translocation cross is produced from a normal copy of chromosome 5, a normal copy of chromosome 13, and a situation in which the other copies of chromosomes 5 and 13 have undergone a reciprocal translocation.
 Prior to meiosis, these four chromosomes are copied by DNA replication to produce eight sister chromatids.
 During synapsis, the normal copy of chromosomes 5 and 13 are diagonal from each other and the two translocation chromosomes are diagonal from each other within the translocation cross structure (see figure 3.10).
-The chromosomes in the translocation cross can then segregate during meiosis I in three possible ways:
+The chromosomes in the translocation cross can then segregate during anaphase I in three possible ways:

 - Alternate segregation (common).
 The chromosomes diagonal from each other segregate into the same cell at the conclusion of meiosis I. For example, the normal copy of chromosome 5 and 13 segregate with each other into the same daughter cell and the two translocation chromosomes segregate with each other into the same cell.
 After meiosis II, there are two normal gametes and two gametes that carry translocations.
 All four gametes produced by alternate segregation are capable of producing viable offspring.